chinweenie/modern/README.md

 ## Technologies and Technical Challenges

-* Backend: MongoDB
+* Backend: MongoDB, Express, Node.js
-* Frontend: React-redux, Node.js
+* Frontend: React

 Technical challenges:

 * Reading data from MongoDB and reorganize the data for frontend use
-* Building a modal for signin and signup
+* Building a search functionality
 * Implementing the logic for search functionality on users and publications
 * Implementing joined table such as claps